wongngaisum/enron-fraud-detection/README.md

 * Data pre-processing
 * Developed a new financial fraud detection model
 * Evaluated the performance of the newly developed model
-* Identify non-data analytic elements
+* Identified non-data analytic elements
   * Risks and red flags of the case, with the objective to prevent similar financial frauds in future
   * Corporate governance and controls
   * Suggestions on how to prevent similar financial fraud in future